-Lately, you see many people agreeing on the fact that we have many issues globally, they only complain and point fingers and are not offering solutions or at least contribute to finding a solution.
+Lately, you see many people agreeing on the fact that we have many issues globally, they only complain and point fingers and are not offering solutions or at least contributing to finding a solution.
 At this point, action is needed.

-The young people understand what they read more, are fortunately more skeptical of the information they consume and, in some cases, can see the consequences of inaction at first glance in their countries.
+The young people understand what they read more, are fortunately more skeptical of the information they consume, and, in some cases, can see the consequences of inaction at first glance in their countries.
 It is sad to see how they are more mature on these issues than adults.
 Adults that are supposed to lead are trying very hard to dim these voices who are calling out the ineptitude and inaction on several issues including climate change.

 THE RIGHT TO CLEAN DRINK WATER